 Leadership TurnoverShe said the turnover in leadership was constant at her schools.
-Never underestimate the fears, uncertainty, and doubts (FUD's) that are generated by changes in school leadership.
+Never underestimate the fears, uncertainty, and doubts (FUD's) that are generated by a changes in school leadership.

 Faculty culture is critical to the success of the school, and leadership turnover can lead to greater dissension and declining engagement.
 Every one wants to know who the new leader is going to be and how this person is going to change things.

 So during times of change, the administration and board needs to be extra diligent about sustaining trust and engagement.

 Lack of Genuine FeedbackGifted teachers want assessment that is given with relevant metrics and genuine care.
 They want to grow and to be mentored.

 Give specific, meaningful feedback.